Have an account?

 The supersonic transport (SST) was the future until dangerously loud sonic booms limited where these marvels could fly.
 The super-quiet Low-Boom SST could begin a new era of supersonic passenger flights.
 This highly detailed model rocket kit features laser-cut balsa parts, including realistic under-wing “engines pods” and a parachute recovery.

 In an era of aerospace marvels, the supersonic transport (SST) stood out.
 By the mid-1960s, multiple nations were chasing the goal of an SST passenger jet.
 Imagine traveling from New York to L.A. in less than two hours – it was the verge of a revolution in air travel!
 But there were problems.

 Budget overruns and projections of enormous operating costs were limiting the passenger SST’s appeal.
 But the real death knell to an international fleet of SSTs was the excessive sound – these super-fast jets were simply too noisy.The SST’s thunderous “sonic booms” – faster-than-sound shock waves – were critically loud.
 The excessive noise of the SSTs led to the banning of their activity over the continental US, with other nations following suit.

 Supersonic flights were eventually limited to ocean routes, causing most nations to drop their SST projects.
 England and France jointly developed a single model which was produced in very limited numbers.
 In the end, the revolution never came.

 Fast forward to today.
 After decades of test flights and analysis, a solution may finally be at hand: The Low-Boom SST.
-By adjusting critical aspects of aircraft features like nose shape, fuselage length, wing surface area, engine output, etc., the duration and power of the sonic boom can be minimized.
-“Low-boom” supersonic test aircraft are now being flown successfully, and passenger jet designs are in the works.
+By adjusting critical aspects of aircraft features like nose shape, fuselage length, wing surface area, engine output, etc., researchers can cut down the duration and power of the sonic boom.
+Nowadays, aviation engineers are safely flying "Low-boom" supersonic test aircraft and working on passenger jet designs.